lachlandeer/installation-guide/docs/r.md

 Note that many dependencies get installed along the way.

-I also want some packages to be installed from Github - these typicall arent on CRAN yet:
+I also want some packages to be installed from Github - these typically arent on CRAN yet:

 ```{r}
 from_gh <- c("ddsjoberg/gtsummary",